About Blog Comics Store

 It is trying to portray the inhuman.

-Pop culture, by definition, cannot encompass these themes: its pop, its a bubble, its of the moment and totally humanistic.
+Pop culture, by definition, cannot encompass these themes: it’s pop, it’s a bubble, it’s of the moment and totally humanistic.

 What I’m trying to catalogue here, with this blog, is when pop culture, or folk, briefly touches these themes.
 That liminal zone is where folk sci fi dwells.